dominikalk/FirstAngularProject/README.md

 # FirstAngularProject
-This was my first angular application made with a course on Udemy This is the course - https://www.udemy.com/angular-4-front-to-back/ - made by Brad Traversy
+This was my first angular application made with a course on Udemy.

+This is the course - https://www.udemy.com/angular-4-front-to-back/ - made by Brad Traversy